 After a brief stint as a singer in a punk band, Stiff Records signed Kirsty to a contract.
 Her debut solo single “They Don’t Know,” released in 1979, was a huge hit in the United Kingdom, peaking at #3 in terms of airplay.
 However, a distributors’ strike prevented the record getting to stores.
 The song consequently failed to appear on the official UK singles charts, which were based strictly on record sales.
 Kirsty felt her follow-up single was not getting her record label’s full support.
 She left Stiff Records and the single was pulled from the release schedule.

 Kirsty signed to Polydor Records shortly after leaving Stiff.
 She had a UK hit with “There’s a Guy Works Down the Chip Shop Swears He’s Elvis.”
 In 1983, Polydor dropped her just as she had completed recording the songs for a planned second album.
 She returned to Stiff.
-She recorded a cover of Billy Bragg’s “A New England” in 1985 got to Number 7 in the UK charts.
+She recorded a cover of Billy Bragg’s “A New England” in 1985 that went to Number 7 in the UK charts.
 Meanwhile, comedian Tracey Ullman’s cover of “They Don’t Know” reached #2 in the US.
 Kirsty provided backing vocals on this version.

-When Stiff went bankrupt in 1986, Kirsty was left with a recording contract.
+When Stiff went bankrupt in 1986, Kirsty was left without a recording contract.
 However, she was in demand as a backing vocalist, and she frequently sang on records produced by her husband, Steve Lillywhite, including tracks for The Smiths, Talking Heads, Big Country, Anni-Frid Lyngstad (Frida from ABBA), and The Wonder Stuff, among others.